marijnh/Eloquent-JavaScript/09_regexp.md

 {{index comment, "file format", "enemies example", "INI file"}}

 To conclude the chapter, we'll look at a problem that calls for ((regular expression))s.
-Imagine we are writing a program to automatically collect information about our enemies from the ((Internet)).
+Imagine we are writing a program to automatically collect information about our enemies from the ((internet)).
 (We will not actually write that program here, just the part that reads the ((configuration)) file.
 Sorry.)
 The configuration file looks like this:

 ```{lang: "null"}
 searchengine=https://duckduckgo.com/?q=$1